nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ### Deleting a person

-1. Deleting a person while all persons are being shown
+1. Deleting a person while all potential hires/employees are being shown

-   1. Prerequisites: List all persons using the `list` command.
-Multiple persons in the list.
+   1. Prerequisites: List all potential hires/employees using the `list ph` or `list e` command. potential hires/employees persons in the list.

-   1. Test case: `delete 1`<br>
+   1. Test case: `delete ph 1`<br>
-      Expected: First contact is deleted from the list.
-Details of the deleted contact shown in the status message.
+      Expected: First potential hire is deleted from the list.
+Details of the deleted potential hires/employees shown in the status message.
 Timestamp in the status bar is updated.
+The numbering system is 1 based indexing.

-   1. Test case: `delete 0`<br>
+   1. Test case: `delete ph 0`<br>
-      Expected: No person is deleted.
+      Expected: No potential hire is deleted.
 Error details shown in the status message.

-Status bar remains the same.
+   1. Test case: `Delete E 1`<br>
+      Expected: Unrecognised command.
+Error is due to capitalisation of `Delete` and/or `E` instead of `delete` and/or `e`.
+Captialisation matters.

+   1. Test case: `delete e`<br>
+      Expected: There are missing parameters.
+A guide on how to use the command will be shown in the status message.

-   1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
+   1. Other incorrect delete commands to try: `delete ph`, `delete e x`, `delete e 1 2`, `delete e    1     `,  `...` (where x is larger than the list size)<br>
-      Expected: Similar to previous.

-1. _{ more test cases …​ }_
+      Expected: Similar to previous points.
+If the syntax is incorrect, the command is not recognised.
+Otherwise, the command is recognised but the action is invalid and a specific status message is shown.

+1. Deleting a person with no potential hires/employees

+   1. Prerequisites: List all potential hires/employees using the `list ph` or `list e` command.
+No potential hires/employees is shown.

+   1. Test case: `delete ph 1`<br>
+      Expected: No potential hires/employees are deleted.
+The error message will show that there are no potential hires/employees to delete.

 ### Saving data